Media portrayals of transgender people: North America

 In 2013, GLAAD noted a number of films which they felt had positive transgender representation.
 The organization specifically listed The World According to Garp (1982), Second Serve (1986), The Adventures of Priscilla, Queen of the Desert (1994), My Life in Pink (Ma Vie en Rose) (1997), Southern Comfort (2001), Normal (2003), and Transamerica (2005).
 Bustle also argued that TransAmerica had positive depiction of transgender people.

 Nikki Reitz further examined transgender representation in film and television in an article in the journal, Cinesthesia.
 Reitz details that often trans women are cast as villains in film and television, citing examples of bad representation in the films Sleepaway Camp (1983) and Silence of the Lambs (1991), and further criticizing TV shows such as Law & Order (1990–2010), CSI (2000–2015), NCIS (2003–Present), and The Closer (2005–2012) as doing the same thing.
-Reitz further criticized the practice of "casting cisgender men in the roles of trans women," in films such as The Danish Girl (2015) and Dallas Buyers Club (2013), while saying that often lauded characters in Orange Is the New Black (2013–2019) and Tangerine (2015) fall into existing tropes, though the film Boy Meets Girl (2014) does not, for the most part.
+Reitz further criticized the practice of "casting cisgender men in the roles of trans women", in films such as The Danish Girl (2015) and Dallas Buyers Club (2013), while saying that often lauded characters in Orange Is the New Black (2013–2019) and Tangerine (2015) fall into existing tropes, though the film Boy Meets Girl (2014) does not, for the most part.
 Reitz concluded that casting trans actors and actresses to portray transgender characters will "slow the perpetuation of negative stereotypes of trans people" and will cause public opinion of trans women to improve, along with the "quality of life" for such individuals.

 In 2012, PhD student Jeremy Russell Miller argued in his dissertation, Crossdressing cinema: an analysis of transgender representation in film, that there should also be an emphasis on the recurring issue of the use of Transgender characters in comedic films.
 There has been a constant theme or trend of utilizing male characters dressed as women for comedic effect.
 In award-winning films such as Victor/Victoria (1982), Some Like It Hot (1952), and Big Momma's House (2000), there is an implication of having male-identifying actors become and act as female characters to bring a focus of laughter.
-Each film grossed over $20 million dollars and won an Oscar over ten other nominated films.
+Each film grossed over $20 million and won an Oscar over ten other nominated films.
 Miller's argument highlights the fact that profit is made from the humiliation of the display of transgender people.
 They are often used as the butt of the joke and made into objects to ridicule.
 While comedies should be taken lightly and not seriously, they should still be called out for how damaging it can be to associate transgender people as subjects of laughter.
 Further, films such as Mrs. Doubtfire (1993) and 100 Girls (2000) invalidate the process of transitioning that display heteronormative privileges that cisgender men have over transgender people.
 As these movies cut from a character being one gender to another, it allows for each character to keep their heteronormative identities.
 This helps preserve their privilege of being heteronormative.
-Even then, if the process is seen, it is treated as torture which furthers heteronormative privilege.